Andrew13X/Todo-List/README.md

 ## Features

-1. The site is available only for all users.
+1. The site is available for all users.

-2. On the home page there are list of tasks.
+2. On the home page there are the list of tasks.

 3. Each task has content, creation date, status information (done or not done) and related tags

-4. When clicking tags you will enter page with tags list.
+4. When clicking on tags you will enter page with tags list.